PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models

-To this end, we propose \texttt{P}robabilistic \texttt{C}oreset (\texttt{PCoreSet}), a \textit{simple yet effective} selection strategy inspired by coreset selection~\citep{sener2017active}.
-While conventional coreset methods aim to maximize coverage in the feature space, \texttt{PCoreSet} instead maximizes coverage in the probability simplex $\Delta^{C-1}$ by targeting underrepresented probability regions.
+To this end, we propose \textbf{\texttt{P}}robabilistic \textbf{\texttt{C}}oreset (\textbf{\texttt{PCoreSet}}), a \textit{simple yet effective} selection strategy inspired by coreset selection~\citep{sener2017active}.
+While conventional coreset methods aim to maximize coverage in the feature space, \textbf{\texttt{PCoreSet}} instead maximizes coverage in the probability simplex $\Delta^{C-1}$ by targeting underrepresented probability regions.
 This enables the student to inherit the teacher's \textit{inductive bias} more completely while actively exploring beyond it.
-Formally, given a labeled dataset $\mathcal{D}^{(l)}$, we greedily select $x^* \in \mathcal{D}^{(u)}$ as:

-where $d(x, x') := \|f_r(x) - f_r(x')\|_2$ measures distance in the probability space.
-We then request the label $y^*$ for $x^*$ and update the labeled set: $\mathcal{D}^{(l)} \leftarrow \mathcal{D}^{(l)} \cup \{(x^*, y^*)\}$. \texttt{PCoreSet} thus generalizes coreset selection to the probability space, encouraging coverage of underrepresented predictions to better align with and extend the \textit{inductive bias} learned via KD.
+Formally, given a labeled dataset $\mathcal{D}^{(l)}$, we greedily select $x^* \in \mathcal{D}^{(u)}$ as: where $d(x, x') := \|f_r(x) - f_r(x')\|_2$ measures distance in the probability space.
+We then request the label $y^*$ for $x^*$ and update the labeled set: $\mathcal{D}^{(l)} \leftarrow \mathcal{D}^{(l)} \cup \{(x^*, y^*)\}$.
 See \Cref{alg:pcoreset} for details.